 As the system is for transporting already dirty clothing, they should all be getting washed on the other side.
 However, for an instance where something badly soiled smears the inside of the pipe the regular cleaning method of running a 6” foam ball wrapped in a simple Clorox wipe through the system a few times from each port is the standard cleaning practice.
 Or you can spray a towel with a cleaning solution and running it through the system multiple times.
 You can snake the system also with other accessories and there is access from clean out ports for more extensive cleaning if needed.

-The Eco Laundry Jet unit has the option of up to 3 ports.
-The Laundry Jet Pro has the option of up to 6 ports and the top of the range Laundry Jet Plus can handle up to 8 ports.
+The Swift Laundry Jet unit has the option of up to 4 ports.
+The Laundry Jet Plus can handle up to 8 ports.

 No. the usual maximum timer setting of 20 seconds ensures all dirty clothes arrive in the laundry room in even the largest home, but is used intermittently when people undress or change bedding etc. Compared to a vacuum cleaner for example it uses substantially less power per week due to the relatively infrequent use.
 In normal use the Laundry Jet will just be taking a few items at a time as you discard them so will never be running for extended periods.

 Yes, the Laundry Jet can be installed wherever you do your laundry as long as there is access and a power outlet.

 The Laundry Jet wall mounted unit will make some wind noise when in use, (approx. 77 dBs) similar to a vacuum cleaner, but you can vent the diffuser on the side of the unit outside or back up to the attic to reduce noise if needs be.
 The standard jet pack has an air diffuser to reduce wind and noise.
 The Laundry Jet ports do not make any significant noise in the bedrooms, more a gentle whisper.